beadaut/intro_to_programing_with_python/intro_to_python_4.md

 ## Dictionaries

-Dictionaries are a special iterable that uses `keys` instead of `indices`.
-The `keys` cannot be only numbers but also strings.
+Dictionaries are another class of iterable or `collections` that uses `keys` instead of `indices` for elements in the object.
+The `keys` may not be only numbers but also strings.
 Therefore the elements of a dictionary consist of a `key` and `value` pairs, just like words and definitions in an English dictionary.
+This allows us to easily find information stored in them by using the defined `key`.

 ```python
 person_dict = {"name": "Nikola Tesla", "age": 86, "parents": ["Milutin Tesla", "Duka Tesla"] }